waqasbhatti/astrobase/README.md

 $ # or use pip install -e . to install in develop mode along with requirements
 ```

-This package isn't yet available from PyPI, but will be as soon as it becomes
-more stable.

 # License

 `astrobase` is provided under the MIT License.
 See the LICENSE file for the full